yizhucannotdrive/RL_course/README.md

 class waiting for shuttle and A t for each class follows same distribution.
 Capacity of the shuttle is K = 30.
 Try to repeat a), b) and c) from problem 1.

+In this case, computation is intensive.
+So we limit number of available customers to 2 for illustration purpose.
+Moreover, we visulize value function by iterating first dimension and fixing the rest.
+In specific, s is in form of [s,1,1,1,1].

+a)

+b)

+c)